code-not-found/code-not-found.github.io/_posts/grpc-java/2018-05-15-grpc-java-example.md

 gRPC services are defined using [protocol buffers](https://developers.google.com/protocol-buffers/){:target="_blank"}.
 These are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.

 You specify how you want the information you're serializing to be structured by defining protocol buffer message types in <var>.proto</var> files.
-Each protocol buffer message is a small logical record of information, containing a series of name-value pairs.
+Each protocol buffer message is a small logical record of information, containing **a series of name-value pairs**.

 For this example, we define a first message containing information about a <var>Person</var> and a second message containing a <var>Greeting</var>.
 Both are then used in a <var>sayHello()</var> RPC method that takes the person message from the client and returns a greeting from the server.